thu-coai/cotk/README.md

      'fw-bw-bleu hashvalue': '530d449a096671d13705e514be13c7ecffafd80deb7519aa7792950a5468549e'}
 ```

-We also provide standard metrics for selected dataloader.
+We also provide recommended metrics for selected dataloader.

 ```python
     >>> metric = dataloader.get_inference_metric(gen_key="gen")